artcuddy/project5-foodsnap-backend/README.md

 Milestones were used to create sprints.
 There were 2 sprints each dated appropriately.
 User Stories were completed based on the current sprint in progress.
 Each sprint was completed on time.

-1 enhancement feature was not completed and left as [Future Features](#future-features) for further development.
+1 enhancement features was not completed and was left for further development.

 The Github issues were not just used to record User Stories but also used to record any bug fixes or updates to the codebase as well.